-The Parent Partnership Service provides independent advice and support for parents or carers of children with SEND.
+Ask us (formerly the The Parent Partnership Service) provides independent advice and support for parents or carers of children with SEND.

 In schools and colleges, the Special Educational Needs Coordinator (SENCO) is responsible for planning provision for SEND.
 If you are concerned that your child may not be receiving the support they need, talk to their class teacher or the SENCO in the first instance.
 Working closely with school staff can often help address issues quickly and successfully.